Alex-Bradford/llava-posttraining-project/README.md

 # 🔍 Post-training open-source vision-language models with additional rounds of SFT, rejection sampling with self-critique, DPO and ablation studies.

+## 🧑‍💻 Review of Existing Work

+Before I dive into my specific project, I wanted to present my high level takeaways from reading each series of Llama, Qwen, DeepSeek, BLIP-2, and LLaVA (an open-source vision-language model) papers.
+I focussed on avenues for future research to create the best vision-language model.
+- Assume you are starting with a very powerful, pre-trained image encoder and LLM.
+Now, we want to create an adapter to connect their features/embeddings/encodings.

+### Data

+xyz

+### Architecture

+xyz

 ## 🧪 Research Question

 **Can we improve the performance of an already post-trained vision-language model (VLM) like LLaVA-1.5 with additional rounds of post-training including self-critique?**